TheIoTLearningInitiative/IBMInternetOfThings/documentation/NodeRED.md

 # NodeRED

 > Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+Node-Red

 - [Node-RED Homepage](http://nodered.org/)
 - [Node-RED Getting Started](http://nodered.org/docs/getting-started/)